 We are developing a new motion capture system using the Fast Level Set Method and multiple stereo cameras.
 This system can capture multiple motion data performed by several people simultaneously even if they are occluded each other.
 Experiments for capturing Japanese traditional dancing and clothes in 3D have been conducted.

 We have proposed a new registration algorithm of a 2D image and a 3D geometrical model for reconstructing a realistic 3D model of indoor scene settings.
 One of the typical techniques of pose estimation of a 3D model in a 2D image is the method based on the correspondences between 2D photometrical edges and 3D geometrical edges projected on the 2D image.
 However, for indoor settings, features extracted on the 2D image and jump edges of the geometrical model, which can be extracted robustly, are limited.
 Therefore, it is difficult to find corresponding edges between the 2D image and the 3D model correctly.
 For this reason, in most cases, the relative position has to be manually set close to correct position beforehand.
 To overcome this problem, in the proposed method, firstly the relative pose is roughly estimated by utilizing geometrical consistencies of back-projected 2D photometrical edges on a 3D model.
 Next, the edge-based method is applied for the precise pose estimation after the above estimation procedure is converged.
 The performance of the proposed method is successfully demonstrated with some experiments using simulated models of indoor scene settings and actual environments measured by range and image sensors.

-We proposed a new technique for the visual servoing using the concept of "redundancy".
+We proposed a new technique for the visual servo using the concept of "redundancy".
 The key idea is the use of a "virtual link" which connects the camera and the target positions.
-This virtual link can be treated as a virtual mechanical link, and thus, the null-space operation which has been developed for controling a redundant manipulator can be applied in the same manner.
+This virtual link can be treated as a virtual mechanical link, and thus, the null-space operation which has been developed for controlling a redundant manipulator can be applied in the same manner.

 |Place recognition using Kinect sensor|